mzazon/awesome-cloud-projects/gcp/secure-api-gateway-architecture-endpoints-armor/secure-api-gateway-architecture-endpoints-armor.md

 ## Prerequisites

 1. Google Cloud account with billing enabled and appropriate IAM permissions (Project Editor or custom roles for Compute Engine, Cloud Endpoints, Cloud Armor, and Load Balancing)
-2. Google Cloud CLI (gcloud) installed and configured
+2. Google Cloud CLI (gcloud) installed and configured (version 400.0.0 or later)
 3. Basic understanding of REST APIs, HTTP load balancing, and security concepts
-4. Docker installed for containerizing backend services
+4. Knowledge of OpenAPI specifications and container deployment concepts
 5. Estimated cost: $50-100/month for production workloads (varies based on traffic volume and attack mitigation usage)

 > **Note**: Cloud Armor charges are based on the number of rules and requests processed.
 Review [Cloud Armor pricing](https://cloud.google.com/armor/pricing) for detailed cost calculations based on your expected traffic patterns.